sarah-young/All-The-Good-Dogs/README.md

 ## Testing:
 1. Enter `npm test` into the command line.
 2. Tests will run in terminal.
-3. Testing is done with Jest and Enzyme.
+3. Testing is done with Jest using Enzyme.